Sugar Talk Sugar Talk

 As ever, the most important thing for our customers is availability, reliability and continuity of pure sugar product supply.
 Though supply chain management has always been complex, at present the complexity is heightening.
 Our advice to you – partner with experts who have first-hand experience of supply crises and are well-placed to support you through the challenges.

 Ragus critically engages with the myriad factors that affect the sugar market, and how they can impact its customers and their customers.
-To find out how we can help you navigate this uncertain landscape, contact a member of our customer services team on +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To find out how we can help you navigate this uncertain landscape, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.